-- IP or creditor may bring (clawback) actions for ineffectiveness of contracts (contestable legal acts) entered into within 1 year before opening of bankruptcy proceedings. - In the case of related persons, contracts are examined 3 to 5 years back in time. - · Contestable legal acts are: - contracts without adequate consideration (non-gratuitous legal act or gratuitous legal act of the debtor on the basis of which the debtor provided or agreed to provide fulfilment with a market value significantly higher than the market value of the fulfilment that was obtained or was to be obtained) - privileging legal acts (privileging treatment of one creditor at the expense of others). - detrimental legal acts (legal acts of the debtor that intentionally harm creditors, and the debtor's intention was or must have been known by the contracting party).
+- IP or creditor may bring (clawback) actions for ineffectiveness of contracts (contestable legal acts) entered into within 1 year (3 years in case of related persons) before opening of bankruptcy proceedings - Special rules apply in case of a bankruptcy proceedings relating to a criminal offence and

+- · Contestable legal acts are: - Contracts without adequate consideration (gratuitous legal act or non-gratuitous legal act of the debtor on the basis of which the debtor provided or agreed to provide consideration with a market value significantly higher than the market value of the consideration that was obtained or was to be obtained) - Privileging legal acts (privileging treatment of one creditor at the expense of others) - Detrimental legal acts (legal acts of the debtor that intentionally harm creditors, and the debtor's intention was or must have been known by the contracting party).
+In this case prolonged periods apply: contestable are legal acts performed up to 5 years before opening of bankruptcy proceedings or up to 10 years before declaration of bankruptcy in case of a criminal offence (see also above).